PolySync/polysync-core-cpp-examples/SerialConfig/README.md

-### HelloWorld
+### SerialConfig
-This code is part of a tutorial in which we demonstrate the basics of connecting to the PolySync bus to allow you to read and write information.
+This is an example of the Serial API to configure a serial port.
+It requires two serial ports, the example prints strings between the two ports.

 ### Hardware requirements